 Which is the healthiest milk for babies?

-Both goat milk and cow milk infant formula are healthy and nutritious for your baby.
-We recommend choosing an all-organic formula likeHolle Formula to guarantee your baby is receiving the highest quality ingredients possible.
+Both goat milk and cow milk infant formula are healthy and nutritious for your baby so long as your baby does not have a diagnosed or suspected cow's milk allergy or severe lactose intolerance.
+We recommend choosing an organic formula like Holle Formula to give your baby a formula made with high quality ingredients.

 Is goat milk baby formula closer to breast milk?